janroesner/kingpin/README.markdown

       pinnable :methods => { :lat => :cool_latitude, :lng => :cool_longitude }, :rad => true, :autopin => true
       ...
     end

+In case you would like to integrate the instances values for :name and :title only into the pin, your class definition looked like that:

+    class FooWithLocation
+      pinnable :include => {:only => [:name, :title]}
+      ...
+    end

+Vice versa `:include => {:except => [:name, :title]}` would integrate all attributes but :name and :title, `:include => :all` integrated all available attributes of the instance.

 Indexing
 --------